IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 4. Solar System Planetary Orbits:

-Sun so dominates the Solar System---in a physics of motion sense (i.e., in a dynamical sense)---that the Sun and each planet is approximately a gravitational two-body system.
+The Sun so dominates the Solar System---in mass and a physics of motion sense (i.e., in a dynamical sense)---that the Sun and each planet individually constitutes a gravitational two-body system to very good approximation.

 Now, of course, to consider Sun and each planet or planet and each moon as gravitational two-body system is an approximation.